-People charged with felonies typically aren't granted parole, but the U.S. attorney's office did not object to Kilpatrick's release.
+People charged with felonies typically aren't granted parole but the U.S. attorney's office did not object to Kilpatrick's release.

-The democrat served in the Michigan House of Representatives from 1996 to 2001 and was minority floor leader from 1998 to 2000.
+The Democrat served in the Michigan House of Representatives from 1996 to 2001 and was minority floor leader from 1998 to 2000.
 He was elected mayor of his hometown in 2001 and served from 2002 through his September 2008 resignation.

-Kilpatrick spent 99 days in the Wayne County Jail and in early 2009 joined his wife and three sons in a Dallas suburb where he worked as a salesman for Texas-based Covisint.
-State Corrections officials said Kilpatrick wanted to return to Texas on his release.
+Kilpatrick spent 99 days in the Wayne County Jail and in early 2009 joined his family in a Dallas suburb where he worked as a salesman for Covisint, a subsidiary of Detroit-based software company Compuware Corp.